-In a bowl, combine the flour, baking powder, soda, salt, and cinnamon, if using.
-Stir or whisk to thoroughly blend the dry ingredients.
+In a bowl, combine flour, baking powder, baking soda, salt, and cinnamon, if using.
+Stir or whisk to thoroughly blend dry ingredients.

-In a mixing bowl with an electric mixer, beat the butter and sugars for about 3 to 4 minutes, or until light and fluffy.
-Add the lightly beaten eggs and beat until well blended.
-Add the vanilla and mashed bananas and beat until well blended.
+In a mixing bowl with an electric mixer, beat butter and sugars for about 3 to 4 minutes, or until light and fluffy.
+Add lightly beaten eggs and beat until well blended.
+Add vanilla and mashed bananas and beat until well blended.

-Add the well-blended flour mixture and mix just until combined.
+Add well-blended flour mixture and mix just until combined.
 Do not overmix.

-Spoon the batter into the prepared loaf pan and spread evenly.
+Spoon batter into prepared loaf pan and spread evenly.

-Bake the banana bread in the preheated oven for 60 to 70 minutes, or until a wooden pick inserted into the center comes out clean.
+Bake banana bread for 60 to 70 minutes, or until a wooden pick inserted into the center comes out clean.

-Cool the banana bread in the pan on a rack for 20 minutes then turn out onto a rack to cool completely before serving.
+Cool banana bread in the pan on a rack for 20 minutes, then turn out onto a rack to cool completely before serving.

-- Because the leavening agents begin working quickly, have your oven preheated and pans ready before you combine the wet and dry ingredients.
+- Because the leavening agents begin working quickly, have your oven preheated and pans ready before you combining the wet and dry ingredients.

 - Glass baking pans retain heat better than metal.
 If baking the banana bread in a glass loaf pan, reduce the baking temperature to 325 F.

-- If you have overripe bananas but no time to make banana bread, you can freeze them.
-Mash them by hand or in the blender and freeze them in airtight containers in 1 or 2-cup portions for up to 6 months.
+- You can freeze them if you have overripe bananas but no time to make banana bread.
+Mash them by hand or in the blender and freeze them in airtight containers in 1- or 2-cup portions for up to six months.

 - Make two loaves and freeze one for another day.
-Wrap the banana bread—whole or individual slices—freeze for up to 6 months.
+Wrap the banana bread—whole or individual slices—and freeze for up to six months.

 - Oven temperatures can vary; check the bread about 10 minutes before the estimated baking time.
 When the banana bread is ready, a toothpick will come out clean or with very few crumbs when inserted in the center of a loaf.